LiyrAstroph/PyCALI/docs/getting_started.rst

 .. note::

-  A directory "data/" in the present working directory are needed to place ouput files. ``cali`` and ``pycali`` will automatically check whether the directory exists.
+  A directory "data/" in the present working directory is needed to place ouput files. ``cali`` and ``pycali`` automatically check whether the directory exists.
 If not, it will be created.

 A python script ``plot_results.py`` in the subdirtory ``data/`` shows how to plot the merged light curves and the posterior distributions of parameters.